S.Korea's state health insurer sues Philip Morris, BAT for smoking damages

+* Has downgraded Italy's long-term foreign- and local-currency Issuer Default Ratings to 'BBB' from 'BBB+'

-SEOUL South Korea's state health insurer said on Monday it was seeking an initial 53.7 billion won from three tobacco companies, including the local units of Philip Morris (PM.N) and British American Tobacco (BATS.L), to offset treatment costs for diseases linked to smoking.
+SEOUL, April 14 South Korea's state health insurer said on Monday it was seeking an initial 53.7 billion won ($51.9 million) from three tobacco companies, including the local units of Philip Morris and British American Tobacco , to offset treatment costs for diseases linked to smoking.

 The National Health Insurance Service (NHIS) said it was suing the two global cigarette makers, as well as local market leader KT&G Corp, in a South Korean court.